abhishekmallav/Project-Veridian/README.md

-# Project-Veridian
+# Tattva Mint

-## Veridian is a customization script for Linux Mint
+## Tattva Mint is a customization script for Linux Mint

 To install just run the script